Netscape (web browser): Netscape 6 (Versions 6.0 to 6.2.3)

-Netscape (versions 7.0–7.2)
+Netscape 7 (Versions 7.0 to 7.2)

-Netscape 7.0 (codenamed "Mach Five" and based on Mozilla 1.0.1) was released in August 2002 was a direct continuation of Netscape 6 with very similar components.
+Netscape 7.0 (codenamed "Mach Five" and based on Mozilla 1.0.1) was released in August 2002 and was a direct continuation of Netscape 6 with very similar components.
 It picked up a few users, but was still very much a minority browser, one of the problems being that Mozilla itself was a worthy adversary.
-In addition, AOL had decided to deactivate Mozilla's popup-blocker functionality in Netscape 7.0, which created an outrage in the community.
+In addition, AOL had decided to deactivate Mozilla's pop-up blocker functionality in Netscape 7.0, which created outrage in the community.
 In response to the complaints, AOL integrated the pop-up blocker into Netscape 7.01.
-In addition, Netscape introduced a new AOL-free-version (without the usual AOL addons) of the browser suite.
+In addition, Netscape introduced a new AOL-free version (without the usual AOL addons) of the browser suite.
 Netscape 7.1 (codenamed "Buffy" and based on Mozilla 1.4) was released in June 2003.

-In 2003, AOL closed down its Netscape division and laid-off or reassigned all of Netscape's employees.
+In 2003, AOL closed down its Netscape division and laid off or reassigned all of Netscape's employees.
 Mozilla.org continued as the independent Mozilla Foundation, taking on many of Netscape's ex-employees.
-AOL continued to develop Netscape in-house, but, due to there being no staff committed to it, improvements were minimal.
+AOL continued to develop Netscape in-house, but due to there being no staff committed to it, improvements were minimal.

 One year later, in August 2004, the last version based on Mozilla was released: Netscape 7.2, based on Mozilla 1.7.2.

 Mozilla Firefox-based releases

-Netscape Browser (version 8.0–8.1.3)
+Netscape Browser (Versions 8.0 to 8.1.3)

 Between 2005 and 2007, Netscape's releases became known as Netscape Browser.
-AOL chose to base Netscape Browser on the relatively successful Mozilla Firefox, a re-written version of Mozilla produced by the Mozilla Foundation.
+AOL chose to base Netscape Browser on the relatively successful Mozilla Firefox, a rewritten version of Mozilla produced by the Mozilla Foundation.
 This release is not a full Internet suite as before, but is solely a web browser.
 Other controversial decisions include these versions being made only for Microsoft Windows and featuring both the Gecko rendering engine of previous releases and the Trident engine used in Internet Explorer.

 AOL's acquisition of Netscape years earlier made it less of a surprise when the company laid off the Netscape team and outsourced development to Mercurial Communications.